Mexico's president in no hurry to confront virus outbreak

 But, Silva-Herzog added, "I think that what he has wound up doing is minimizing the risks associated with the emergency, and sending messages that contradict what is being said almost everywhere else."

-Mexico reported its first death from the virus Wednesday — a 41-year-old man said to have been obese and suffering from diabetes.
-As of late Thursday, the country has 164 confirmed cases of coronavirus, up from just over 40 a week ago.
+Mexico reported its first death from the virus Wednesday and announced a second Friday.
+As of late Friday, the country had 203 confirmed cases of coronavirus, up from just over 40 a week ago.

 Still, Hugo López-Gatell, deputy secretary in the Health Ministry and the administration's public face of López Obrador's coronavirus response team, said the country remains in what it calls phase 1 of the epidemic, with all cases related to importation from other countries and no community transmission.